 Another important part of an RSC's function is to contribute to our world services.
 Regional support in the nature of funds, ideas, and confidence is essential to the work of our world services.
 Any excess funds which accumulate at a regional level should be contributed directly to the treasurer of the World Service Conference.
 Monies are needed for major activities.
-These activities are ideally selfsustaining, with enough money left over from one activity to secure the next.
+These activities are ideally self-sustaining, with enough money left over from one activity to secure the next.
 Many regions sponsor their representatives to the World Service Conference.
 Most of the suggestions, ideas, and new literature presented at a World Service Conference are initiated at a regional level.
 These are submitted in writing to the proper committee of the World Service Conference ninety (90) days prior to a World Service Conference itself in order to be considered for placement on the agenda.
-Sixty (60) days before a World Service Conference discussion.
+Sixty (60) days before a World Service Conference meets, copies of the agenda are mailed out to the regions by the WSC secretary for group conscience discussion.
 [Editorial note: Although this paragraph was not modified specifically, these time sequences have been superseded by action of the 1984 WSC.
-See Paragraph 1.1., page 18.
-See also WSC Literature Guidelines, page 21 for details pertaining to new literature.]
+See Paragraph 1.I., page 16.
+See also WSC Literature Guidelines, page 19 for details pertaining to new literature.]